We had a whackout whack dot call from Oregon last week.

 There's been construction going on in I-95.

-Well, it's a bonus of like one and a half million dollars.
+Well, it's a bonus of like $1.5 million.

-If he can get it done in 60 days, I think that's what time limit now is to get the bonus.
+If he can get it done in 60 days, I think that's what the time limit now is to get the bonus.

 The whole point of the story is there aren't any skilled construction and contractor workers for this kind of work.